natenka/pyneng-book-en/docs/source/book/04_data_structures/string_literal_concatenation.rst

     In [6]: s
     Out[6]: 'TestString'

-This is very convenient to use in regular expressions:
+This is very convenient to use in regexs:

 .. code:: python